commonsmachinery/blockhash-js/README.md

 This is a perceptual image hash calculation tool based on algorithm descibed in Block Mean Value Based Image Perceptual Hashing by Bian Yang, Fan Gu and Xiamu Niu.

-A paper describing the algorithm can be found in doc/ directory.

 Usage
 -----